holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 "_Note that if HTTP support is disabled, the Monit CLI interface will have reduced functionality, as most CLI commands (such as "monit status") need to communicate with the Monit background process via the HTTP interface.
 We strongly recommend having HTTP support enabled.
 If security is a concern, bind the HTTP interface to local host only or use Unix Socket so Monit is not accessible from the outside._"

-In order to turn on the httpd, all you need in your control file for that is:
+In order to turn on the HTTP daemon, all you need in your control file is:

 {linenos=off, lang=bash}
     # only accept connection from localhost